-I’m a beginning musician currently learning to play the recorder and to compose short musical pieces.
+I’m an amateur musician.
+Currently, I’m learning to play recorder and piano and to compose short musical pieces.

-While I improvise on alto and tenor recorders, I compose pieces digitally in apps such as Dorico, Cubasis and MuseScore.
+While I improvise on recorders and a midi keyboard, I compose pieces digitally in apps such as Dorico, Logic Pro and MuseScore.
 The pieces below are voiced with digital instruments.

 All music is copyright (C) by Steven H. Gordon.